lambdaxymox/teximage2d/README.md

 sizes get very large very fast since a compressed binary art asset is being decompressed, and then being represented textually (as Rust code in this case).
-One is probably fine doing code generation with textual art assets such as wavefront obj files since they are already text, however, so the resulting code generated is comparable to the source.
+One is probably fine doing code generation with textual art assets such as wavefront obj files since they are already text, because the resulting code generated is comparable to the source.